NMyullyari/SystemModeling/Projects/War-modeling/Documents/Generalized-Lanchester-combat-models.md

     - For example, as in [AA2].

-- Modeling the war impact on countries' economics and population.
+- Modeling the impact of war on countries' economics and population.

 - Modeling the impact of propaganda.